QEC-pages/QDistRnd/README.md

-# QDistRnd
+# gap-package-qdistrnd
-GAP package for the calculation of the quantum code distance.
+GAP package for calculating the distance of a q-ary quantum stabilizer code.